 Another great option if you’re unemployed is online work.
 Many different sites offer a variety of ways to make money online, but make sure the site you’re working for is reputable.

-Micro job sites such as fiverr, as well as sites that pay for you to take surveys, are all quick, legitimate options.
+Micro job sites such as Fiverr and Upwork as well as sites that pay for you to take surveys, are all quick, legitimate options.
 While these sites sometimes offer lower pay, it’s always better to move forward slowly than not at all.

 4. Get Organized